cs399f24/MoraviYum_WebApp/README.md

-# MoraviYum Food Review Website
+# MoraviYum Food Review Web App

 An online web application designed for Moravian University students to help each other out by sharing their thoughts and opinions on the various foods provided on campus!